CrimeTime-Cops-Robbers/bug-tracker/README.md

 # CrimeTime Cops & Robbers

-we use github issues as a bug tracker for our game server, any bugs that may occur there can be reported here.
+We use github issues as a bug tracker for our game server, any bugs that may occur there can be reported here.

 ## How does it work?